 - Training ship personnel and keeping them updated with the latest in the industry

-A maintenance plan is made is order to carry out ship machinery and repair work.
+A maintenance plan is made in order to carry out ship machinery and repair work.
 Know how to make a ship maintenance plan here.
 (What to add in ship’s engine room planned maintenance system?
 Know it here)

 Every ship has a safety committee, along with a safety officer, to discuss and implement new safe working practices and update the existing ones.
 The master of the ship is the chairman of the committee and ensures proper functioning of the same.
-Download free sample of safety meeting agenda here.

-Every detail of the ship is noted down in valid documents, which are available all the time on board the ship.
+Every detail of the ship is noted down in valid documents, which are available all the time onboard the ship.
 These documents are reviewed at regular intervals of time during audits.

 All the changes in the documents are reviewed and approved by the authorized personnel.
 Moreover, all the documents necessary for the safety of the ship are mentioned in the SMS manual.

 The shipping company pays an important role to ensure that the ISM code is properly implemented on the ships.
-The company also appoints a safety officer, who is requires to carry out his duties properly by providing all the necessary information regularly.
+The company also appoints a safety officer, who is required to carry out his duties properly by providing all the necessary information regularly.

-Following strict safety policies implemented under the ISM code not only helps in ensuring safety of life and environment but also benefits the shipping company in a variety of ways.
+Following strict safety policies implemented under the ISM code not only helps in ensuring the safety of life and environment but also benefits the shipping company in a variety of ways.

-The type of procedures adopted for a ship under the ISM code, depends on the type of the ship and the shipping company.
+The type of procedures adopted for a ship under the ISM code depends on the type of the ship and the shipping company.